pyxem/kikuchipy/README.md

 [![Build Status](https://api.travis-ci.org/kikuchipy/kikuchipy.svg?branch=master)](https://travis-ci.org/kikuchipy/kikuchipy) [![Coverage Status](https://coveralls.io/repos/github/kikuchipy/kikuchipy/badge.svg?branch=master)](https://coveralls.io/github/kikuchipy/kikuchipy?branch=master)

-KikuchiPy is an open-source Python library for processing of electron backscatter diffraction (EBSD) patterns.
+*KikuchiPy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.*

-Processing builds upon the tools for multi-dimensional data analysis provided by the [HyperSpy](https://hyperspy.org/) library.
+The library builds upon the tools for multi-dimensional data analysis provided by the [HyperSpy](https://hyperspy.org/) library.
 This means that the `EBSD` class, which has several common methods for processing of EBSD patterns, also inherits all relevant methods from HyperSpy's `Signal2D` and `Signal` classes.

 KikuchiPy is released under the GPL v3 license.